 When I was a little older, I’d make my way to our local village shop to rent yet more films.
 I’d buy a can of Diet Coke and a bar of Dairy Milk, rent a film that was too old for me (but they let me get away with because I’d already rented everything on the lower shelves), then I’d spend my evening glued to my TV.

 My shelves were lined with book after book about films and TV shows.
 Details about how they were made, interviews with the cast and crew, behind the scenes details.
 I bought film soundtracks faster than any other kind of album.

-I Haven’t Written In A While
+I Haven’t Had A Chance To Write Books In A While

 One of the reasons I get asked if I’m leaving books behind me and moving permanently into film is because I’ve not written a book in a while.
 It’s true.
 I’ve been promising a third installment to The Lilly Prospero Series since the second came out in 2016.
 Four years later, it’s still a Work In Progress.

 My last book, Emerald Wren And The Coven Of Seven, came out in 2018 right before we went into production on Gracemarch.
 I wrote a short children’s book, Nature-Girl Vs Worst Nightmare, with my daughter in 2019.
 And since then…

 It’s true, my work has been very focussed on scripts.
 I worked on scripts for Gracemarch, then further pilots and film scripts for development.
 Then I moved onto Hollowhood, which filmed at the beginning of 2020.

 Now, other than blogging and YouTubing, my work is the post-production of Hollowhood.

 The reason I know I’m not leaving books behind is because I have a constantly unsettled feeling in my guts.
 And I know it’s because I’m not writing.